andreipfeiffer/css-in-js/README.md

 ### Stitches

 It looks interesting, will all the features that you'd need, but it's currently in beta, and has no support for Next.js v10 (as of `Jan 2021`).
 It's built & maintained by the team at Modulz.

+### Radium

+The projest was put in [Maintenance Mode](https://formidable.com/blog/2019/radium-maintenance/).
+They recommend other solutions.

+### Glamorous

+The project was [discountinued](https://github.com/paypal/glamorous/issues/419) in favor of Emotion.